dmytro-demchyna/schema-keeper/README.md

 ```

 ### verify
-`verify` checks whether the database structure has changed after the dump has been saved.

-Example:

 ```bash
 $ schemakeeper -c config.php -d /tmp/schema-keeper verify
 ```

-If there are no changes, `verify` will finished with exit-code 0
+The `verify` detects changes between the current database structure and saved dump.
+If there are no changes, `verify` will finished with exit-code 0, otherwise it will display changed objects.

 ### deploy

-`deploy` automatically deploys changes in stored procedures to the actual database in accordance with the saved dump.

-Example:

 ```bash
 $ schemakeeper -c config.php -d /tmp/schema-keeper deploy
 ```

-`deploy` works exclusively with stored procedures.
+The `deploy` automatically deploys changes in stored procedures to the actual database in accordance with the saved dump.
+It works exclusively with stored procedures.
 Other changes in the database structure must be deployed in the classical way - through migration files.

 ## Extended usage